FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 ```
 m <= Setting(:uncertain_temporary_altpolicy, true)
+m <= Setting(:temporary_altpolicy_names, keys_of_temp_altpols) # e.g. keys_of_temp_altpols = [:zlb_rule] or [:zero_rate]
 m <= Setting(:temporary_altpolicy_length, n_zlb_regs)
 ```

 The first line tells that a temporary altpolicy with imperfect awareness should apply.
+The second line tells which alternative policies (based on their keys) should be recognized as temporary policies and is used to infer on which regimes `gensys2` should be called.
-The second line indicates the number of regimes for which the temporary altpolicy occurs.
-If the second line is not specified, then it is assumed that all regimes in `get_setting(m, :regime_eqcond_info)` except the last one are temporary altpolicy regimes.
+The third line indicates the number of regimes for which the temporary altpolicy occurs.
+If the third line is not specified, then it is assumed that all regimes in `get_setting(m, :regime_eqcond_info)` except the last one are temporary altpolicy regimes.
 This assumption can be wrong, for example, if credibility changes after the temporary altpolicy ends.